“Dr. Fata and His Shadow:” Fata’s Attempt at Multiple Medicare Bones Results in Zero

 The Italian poet, Durante degli Alighieri, simply referred to as “Dante,” in “Purgatory,” reserved the fourth circle of Purgatory for the greedy.
 Also, some of the greedy were bound and laid face down on the ground for having concentrated too much on earthly thoughts.

 In my mind, 20 years is not nearly long enough for Dr. Fata.

 Maybe, as Dante wrote, Dr. Fata should be bound and laid face down for 20 years.
 Or, perhaps, he should be forced to undergo years of chemotherapy…one year for every healthy adult he forced to undergo unneccessary chemotherapy.

-Posted on August 19, 2013, in Accountability, DHHS, False Claims, Fraud, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Fraud, Medicare, Prosecution, Unnecessary Medical Services and tagged DHHS, Division of Medical Assistance, Dr. Farid Fata, False Claims, False Medicare Claims, Fraud, Medicaid, Medicaid Fraud, Medicaid recipients, Medicare, Medicare Fraud, Medicare Recipients, Oncology, Prosecution of Fraud.
+Posted on August 19, 2013, in Accountability, False Claims, Fraud, Health Care Providers and Services, Lawsuit, Medicaid, Medicaid Fraud, Medicare, NC DHHS, Prosecution, Unnecessary Medical Services and tagged Division of Medical Assistance, Dr. Farid Fata, False Claims, False Medicare Claims, Fraud, Medicaid, Medicaid Fraud, Medicaid recipients, Medicare, Medicare Fraud, Medicare Recipients, NC DHHS, Oncology, Prosecution of Fraud.
 Bookmark the permalink.
 3 Comments.